Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 # AI in Rapise

+## Overview

+We have integrated AI capabilities directly into Rapise, allowing users to harness the power of AI without needing to switch between applications.
+Everything can be managed within Rapise itself.
+Moreover, the AI in Rapise is well-versed with Rapise's Global Object API, the currently open testing framework, its modules, and object repositories.
+This knowledge enables the generation of precise and specialized responses.
+In its initial release, Rapise’s AI features include RVL and JavaScript code generation, as well as data generation functionalities.
+Rapise 8.2 supports OpenAI and Azure OpenAI models, including multimodal ones that can accept image input.
+The AI workflow in Rapise also supports incremental improvements in code generation quality by allowing users to save positive and negative examples for use in subsequent prompts.

+A key feature of Rapise 8.2 is the AI Command, which translates human-readable test step descriptions into executable code using AI.
+Once the code is generated for an AI Command, it can be executed independently of AI.
+If the AI Command text is modified, the code is regenerated accordingly.
+When generating code for an AI Command, Rapise considers available Global Objects, as well as Modules/Page Objects and objects from the Object Repository associated with the test case containing the AI Command.

+When using AI Commands, the recommended workflow for test creation is as follows: first, define Page Objects with high-level actions (e.g., Login, Logout, OpenModule, AddRecord, UpdateRecord, DeleteRecord).
+Then, learn and add test case-specific objects to the Object Repository, and finally, write your test case using AI Commands.
+The AI will translate these commands into executable JavaScript, which you can review and edit.
+Once all commands are translated into code, the test case is ready for execution.

 Rapise provides two primary interfaces for interacting with AI:

 - The **[AI Dashboard](#ai-dashboard)** allows you to configure AI options, chat with the AI, and view your chat history.